JacksonKuo/blog/_posts/2025-2-4-app-defense-part-4.markdown

 #### Versioning

 Right now I don't really want to deal with versioning.
 I'm just tagging everything as `latest`.
 As a consequence, the deployment spec sees that image tag hasn't changed and won't update the pod.
-Even though `imagePullPolicy` is set to `Always`, setting only applies on pod creation.
+Even though `imagePullPolicy` is set to `Always`, the setting only applies on pod creation.
 In order to update the pod, the deployment needs to be restarted: `kubectl rollout restart deployment spring-app`.

 #### Memory Optimization